-Photos by Chuck Gardiner.
+Photos by Chuck Gardiner

 Restored Specs & Data Plate

 "Lemonade" was my multi-award winning 1956 Ford Fairlane Club Sedan.
-I owned the car from December, 2003 to May, 2009.
+I owned the car from Dec, 2003 to May, 2009.
 It was housed in North Vancouver and Courtenay (in Vancouver Island's beautiful Comox Valley), British Columbia, Canada.
 Many vendors and parts were involved in the car's extensive restoration.
 The club for 1954, 1955, and 1956 Fords is the Crown Victoria Association (CVA).

 The car's history is mostly unknown before 2003.
 However, there are copies of a 1992 title and transfer from Wooster, Ohio to Cincinnati, Ohio; and a 2003 title and transfer from Dearborn, Michigan to North Vancouver, British Columbia.
-The car was imported to Canada on December 2, 2003.
+The car was imported to Canada on Dec 2, 2003.
 And, after passing government-required safety and AirCare (pollution) tests, it was insured with the Insurance Corporation of British Columbia (ICBC), and licenced as a "collector vehicle" with "stock collector plates."

-• "Console Range" Motorola AM Auto Radio 66MF Ford FDR-18805-B1, 6-tube, CONELRAD (Control of Electronic Radiation) triangle-in-circle "Civil Defense Spot" dial marks for emergency broadcast stations 640 & 1240 kHz AM—required on all American radios 1954-1963 during the Cold War.
+• "Console-Range Radio" Motorola AM #66MF, Ford #FDR-18805-B1, 6-tube (5 + rectifier), CONELRAD (Control of Electronic Radiation) triangle-in-circle "Civil Defense Spot" dial marks for emergency broadcast stations 640 & 1240 kHz AM—required on all American radios 1954-1963 during the Cold War

-• cigarette lighter auto pop-out, w/ Ash-Guard.
+• cigarette lighter new element, auto pop-out, Ash-Guard.

 The all-stock body is complimented w/ new:

-• wire wheels 15 x 5" repro chrome 1962-64 Thunderbird-style (Kelsey-Hayes) w/ 56-spokes
+• wire wheels 15 x 5," repro 1962-64 Thunderbird-style (Kelsey-Hayes), chrome, 56 spokes

-• radial tires 6.70 x 15" w/ correct-width 2-3/4" wide sparkling white sidewalls
+• modern radial-ply tires 195R x 15" (6.70 x 15"), correct-width 2-3/4" wide white sidewalls

-Ford advertising stated, "When it comes to 6-passenger sedans, two-door style . . . this beauty has no peer."
+Choose 1080pHD for best pictureFord advertising stated, "When it comes to 6-passenger sedans, two-door style . . . this beauty has no peer."
 The Ford Crestmark body colors are Style-Tone Two-Tone ME-code Goldenglow Yellow and Colonial White.

-The Fairlane "Luxury Lounge" interior is "color-harmonized"
+Fairlane "color-harmonized" "Luxury Lounge" interior trim

 • Dark Gray Cloth seat bolsters - nub-weave nylon w/ stitched-in 2-in-wide quilted vertical pleats